Wire Vine Growth and Care Guide

 Is Muehlenbeckia Annual or Perennial?

-Muehlenbeckia is a hardy perennial that thrives in USDA hardiness zones 6–10.
+Muehlenbeckia is a hardy perennial that thrives in USDA Hardiness Zones 6–10.
 In mild zones, it remains evergreen, providing lush, year-round foliage that adds consistent texture and color to gardens or containers.
-In colder regions within its hardiness range, the plant may die back to the ground during harsh winters, but it typically regrows vigorously from its resilient root system once temperatures warm in spring.
-This ability to rebound makes it a reliable choice for gardeners in areas with seasonal temperature fluctuations.
+In colder regions within its hardiness range, the plant may die back to the ground during harsh Winters, but it typically regrows vigorously from its resilient root system once temperatures warm in Spring.

 How to Grow & Care for Muehlenbeckia